xiix0/scam/README.md

-You will outgrow your usefulness.
+You single-handedly fought your way into this hopeless mess.